JackInSightsV2/Semantic-Media-Compression/07-technical-architecture/semantic-extraction-algorithms.md

-# Semantic Extraction Algorithms and JSON Structure
+# Semantic Extraction Algorithms and Vector-Enhanced JSON Structure

 ## Overview

-The transformation of movies into meaningful JSON requires sophisticated algorithms that can parse visual and audio content into structured semantic representations.
-This process goes far beyond traditional media analysis to capture the narrative intent, emotional context, and regenerative instructions that enable AI systems to reconstruct meaningful experiences.
+The transformation of movies into meaningful semantic blueprints requires sophisticated algorithms that can parse visual and audio content into structured representations combining human-readable JSON descriptions with mathematically precise vector embeddings.
+This process goes far beyond traditional media analysis to capture the narrative intent, emotional context, and regenerative instructions that enable AI systems to reconstruct meaningful experiences while providing mathematical foundations for cultural adaptation, consistency validation, and cross-media transformation.

 ## Semantic Extraction Methodology